Bernie Sanders on Agriculture

 The outlook for child nutrition is also poor due to America’s rising obesity rates and concerns that school nutrition programs are feeding students processed convenience foods, sodas and candy, and fast food like french fries.

-Many low-income households can’t afford to satisfy their nutritional needs without assistance.
-Nutritional assistance programs such as SNAP (formerly the Food Stamp Program) are an essential component in ensuring that the most vulnerable Americans get enough to eat.
+Nutritional assistance programs such as SNAP formerly known as Food Stamps is short for Supplemental Nutrition Assistance Program are essential to ensure that the most vulnerable Americans get enough to eat.

-Not quite.
-In 2012, 22 million households received benefits.
-Three-quarters of these households included a child, an elderly person, or someone with a disability.
+In 2017, 45.4 million households received SNAP benefits.
+Eighty-eight percent of these households included a child, an elderly person, or someone with a disability.
+According to demographic data, 39.8% of SNAP participants are white, 25.5% are African-American, 10.9% are Hispanic, 2.4% are Asian, and 1% are Native American.

 But if people can just get food stamps, what’s their incentive to work?

 The SNAP benefit formula contains an important work incentive.
-For every additional dollar a SNAP recipient earns through working, his or her benefits decline by only 24–36 cents, which is much less than in most other programs.
-Therefore, families receiving SNAP benefits have a strong incentive to work longer hours or to search for better-paying employment.
+For every additional dollar a SNAP recipient earns, the benefits decline by only 24–36 cents.
+Families receiving SNAP benefits have a strong incentive to work longer hours or to search for better-paying employment.
 Furthermore, states create work incentives through the SNAP Employment and Training program, which funds training and work activities for unemployed adults who receive SNAP.

-What does Bernie say about nutritional assistance programs like food stamps?
+What does Bernie have to say about it?

 Watch Bernie talk about how important he believes these programs are in the context of Republicans calling for billions of dollars’ worth of cuts to such programs in this March 2014 interview:

-He supported The Summer Meals Act of 2014 and the Local Farms, Food, and Jobs Act of 2013, which improves the nutrition of future generations by providing grants to schools for local produce, increasing education about nutrition and agriculture, improving low-income health programs, and encouraging research-based agricultural practice.
+He supported the Local Farms, Food, and Jobs Act of 2013, which improves the nutrition of future generations by providing grants to schools to support local produce, increasing education about nutrition and agriculture, improving low-income health programs, and encouraging research-based agricultural practice.

 Bernie invested in future nutrition and family farms through his support of the Growing Safe Food Act of 2009, which focuses on educating farmers about safe, sustainable, and efficient farming practices.